Remember when the way of making sure everyone read a company-wide memo was to have staff sign their name on the envelope it was circulated in?

 This has been a good option for mining and construction companies with an older demographic; not everyone has a smartphone but you can be sure that 99% will have some sort of mobile phone, which can receive short messages or links to company websites or blogs with more information.
 “Text received” notifications will also ensure you’ll know that your employees are getting the message.

-Custom-designed internal communications platforms, such as SmartHub™, allow you to integrate different media, both electronic and print, to create an unmistakable communication “brand”; one that employees will recognise in the workplace and seek out when they are looking for more information.
+Custom-designed internal communications systems, such as SmartHub™, allow you to integrate different media, both electronic and print, to create an unmistakable communication “brand”; one that employees will recognize in the workplace and seek out when they are looking for more information.

 If you include the ability for employees to provide feedback, enter competitions and contribute content, it becomes the heartbeat of your communications strategy.